JoshuaYee/301Ass3/seng301-asg3-sources/ANSWERS.md

 ### Pattern 3 - ??
 Composite Pattern

 - What pattern is it?
+Composite
 - What is its goal in the code?
+To create hierarchical, recurisve tree structures
 - Name of UML Class diagram attached:
 - Mapping to GoF pattern elements: